-Despite the gravity of the AIDS crisis, in the late 1980s there was little public acknowledgement of AIDS.
+Despite the gravity of the AIDS crisis, in the late 1980s, there was little public acknowledgment of AIDS.
 A group of artists in Manhattan decided to change that.

-New York artist Patrick O’Connel would spend days visiting friends in the hospital, going to funerals, and coming home to a panicked answering machine message from friends who just learned they were sick.
-O’Connel and other artists banded together and started making art in response to AIDS.
+New York artist Patrick O’Connell would spend days visiting friends in the hospital, going to funerals, and coming home to a panicked answering machine message from friends who just learned they were sick.
+O’Connell and other artists banded together and started making art in response to AIDS.
 In 1988 they began calling their collective Visual AIDS.